Wired Perspectives: Multi-View Wire Art Embraces Generative AI: Related work

 \keypoint{Multi-View Art.} Multi-View Art entails the presentation of multiple perspectives or views within a singular artwork \cite{oliva2006hybrid, kuo2016generating, bermano2012shadowpix, baran2012manufacturing, sela2007generation,hsiao2018multi}.
 The techniques for achieving varied visual perceptions in an artwork can span a range of approaches: from altering the viewing distance \cite{oliva2006hybrid}, adjusting the viewing direction \cite{hsiao2018multi, sela2007generation}, to changing illumination from specific directions \cite{shadowart, alexa2010reliefs, bermano2012shadowpix}.
 The underlying factors prompting such phenomena are multifaceted, including the use of optical materials \cite{zeng2021lenticular, perroni2023constructing}, innovative structural design \cite{hsiao2018multi, shadowart, bermano2012shadowpix}, or specialised devices \cite{hosseini2020portal}.
-We unprecedentedly introduce powerful text-to-image generation models to this problem, simplifying and democratising the art creation process.
+We unprecedentedly introduce powerful text-to-image generation models to this problem, elevating the upper limit of creativity and simplifying and democratising the art creation process.